General Academic Information

 President’s List & Honors

 The President’s Honors List is official recognition by the faculty of outstanding academic achievement.
 A student who has completed a minimum of 12 credits, with no grade lower than C in a given semester, and has achieved a semester grade point average of 3.50 or better qualifies for this honor.
 The President’s Honors List is compiled each semester.
-Part-time students are eligible for this honor at the completion of 16, 32, 48 and 64 credit hours respectively, having a cumulative grade point average of 3.50 or better.
+Part-time students are eligible for this honor at the completion of 15, 30, 45 and 60 credit hours respectively, having a cumulative grade point average of 3.50 or better and no grade lower than a "C" during each review period.

 A candidate whose final cumulative grade-point average is 3.50 or better will be graduated with honors: